kaiw3/Multivariate_Data_Tutorial_Core/outputs/README.md

 ## Outputs

-This folder contains outputs from the code for the project.
+This folder contains outputs from the code for the tutorial.